-Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and Florida House of Representative, the Florida Auditor General and applicable management and is not intended to be and should not be used by anyone other than these specific parties.
+Our management letter is intended solely for the information and use of the Legislative Auditing Committee, members of the Florida Senate and Florida House of Representative, the Florida Auditor General, Federal and other granting agencies, the Board of Directors, applicable management, and the School Board of Orange County, Florida and is not intended to be and should not be used by anyone other than these specific parties.

 L.F.
-Harris & Associate Orlando, Florida
+Harris & Associate

-September 24, 2013
+Orlando, Florida September 29, 2015